shashirsb/Multi-Thread-concurrency/README.md

-# 🛠️ MongoDB Job Scheduler Worker
+# 🛠️ MongoDB Job Scheduler Worker with Pessimistic Locking

 This project is a **MongoDB-backed job scheduler worker**, built in Python, designed for distributed systems.
 It automatically picks up pending jobs, processes them, and handles stale or orphaned jobs safely.